 | 1 byte record type enum | 4 byte (uint32) Unix timestamp | 8 byte (uint64) user ID |

 Record type enum:

 For Debit and Credit record types, there is an additional field, an 8 byte (float64) amount in dollars, at the end of the record.

 All multi-byte fields are encoded in network byte order.

-The first record in the file, when fully parsed, will look something like this:
+The first record in the file, when fully parsed, will have these values:

 |Record type||Unix timestamp||user ID||amount in dollars|